MellonScholarlyCommunication/biomedxiv/README.md

-# A bioRxiv downloader in JavaScript
+# A bioRxiv/medRxiv downloader in JavaScript

 A JavaScript script to download bioRxiv metadata